 Watermelon and melon production have continuously increased at world level, production performance depending of the cultivated varieties, soil and climate conditions, technologies applied from a country to another.

-Romania has good conditions for watermelon and melon growing mainly in the South, Eastern and Western part where temperatures favourable for fruit are development [9, 22].
+Romania has good conditions for watermelon and melon growing mainly in the South, Eastern and Western part where high temperatures are favourable for fruit development [9, 22].